erikau/ToyRobot/README.md

 Assumptions:
     1)  Any malformed data in the csv file will be ignored.
     2)  The Supported commands do not take affect until a robot has been placed on the table.
-    3)  A new Place command will remove the existing robot from the table and create a new table.
+    3)  A new Place command will remove the existing robot from the table and create a new robot.
     4)  Only 1 robot may exist on the table at a given time.

+Design Decisions:
+    This application uses a Command pattern to separate the logic of the CSV parsing to the requests issued to the table/robot.

+    The table needs to be instantiated first so any created commands can be associated with it.

+    With future developments the CommandParsing should be cleaned up as the breaking down of the PLACE command from a csv file could be done much cleaner.
+Also support for command line inputs could be added.